EURINR is expected to trade sideways today: Angel Broking

-According to Angel Broking, EURUSD depreciated by 0.43 percent yesterday while EURINR appreciated by 0.64 percent during the same time frame.
+According to Angel Broking, EURUSD appreciated by 0.03 percent yesterday while EURINR depreciated by 0.31 percent during the same time frame.

 Angel Broking's currency report on EURINR

-EURUSD depreciated by 0.43 percent yesterday while EURINR appreciated by 0.64 percent during the same time frame.
+EURUSD appreciated by 0.03 percent yesterday while EURINR depreciated by 0.31 percent during the same time frame.
 However, in the recently announced ECB meeting minutes the central bank sees interest rates at record for as long it is needed in order to give sufficient boost to inflation.
-They are also expecting a continued slowdown in growth in Q2 which was seen in Q1 as well.
-However, German economic sentiment data came in at - 24.7 for June’18 against market expectations of - 17.9.OUTLOOK
+Meanwhile Euro zone final CPI reached 2 percent in June’18.
+This marks the highest release since Feb’17.
+In the next ECB meeting which will be held on 26 th July ’ 18 investors are likely to get clarity about the chances of a interest rate hike in the summer of 2019 or will the rate hike happen later.OUTLOOK

 EURINR is expected to trade sideways in today’s session.